How to Watch Astros at Rangers

 Live stream Houston Astros at Texas Rangers on fuboTV: Start your free trial today!

-Monday they will look to keep the dominance up on the Rangers when they send Cristian Javier to the mound.
+They will send Dane Dunning to the mound looking to get that win.
+Dunning has struggled this year going 1-4 with a 4.41 ERA.

-Javier struggled in this last outing as he gave up five runs in just three and two-thirds innings in a 7-4 loss to the Mariners.
+The Astros will counter with Jose Urquidy as they try and even the series.
+Urquidy is 5-3 on the year, but has given up a lot of runs and is sporting a 5.04 ERA.

-The Rangers will counter with Taylor Hearn as they go for their third straight win after beating the White Sox in back-to-back extra inning games.
+Houston has won six of his last eight starts, but lost his last one when he gave up four runs in just four and one-third innings against the Mariners.

-Hearn has struggled so far this year going 4-4 with a 5.40 ERA.
-The Rangers did win his last start when he went five a two-thirds innings giving up three runs in a 6-3 victory over the Guardians.
+The Astros have now lost five of their last six and are needing to right the ship on Tuesday in the second game of their series.

 Regional restrictions may apply.